gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 **His key line**: ***almost right is worse than wrong.*** Wrong is detectable and fixable.
 Almost right gets shipped, rationalized, and carried forward as technical debt, security bugs, or failure modes nobody noticed.
-To trade off reliability against speed sensibly, you need accurate information, not plausible output.
-The closing question he
-answered: *is there a point to understanding things?* "Yes.
+To trade off reliability against speed, you need accurate information, not plausible output.
+The closing question he answered: *is there a point to understanding things?* "Yes.
 Absolutely."

 FYI: Carol Willing followed up in the Discord with a research project Al might enjoy, [*The LLM Writing Distortion*](https://sites.google.com/view/llmwritingdistortion/home), which studies how LLM